 Adhering to word limits is a non-negotiable academic convention and submissions that exceed the prescribed limit will be subject to deductions (see Exam Conventions for further details).
-You must declare the word count on all coursework and submit an electronic copy on a USB stick together with your hard copy submissions by the deadline (see section on 'How to submit assessed work').
+You must declare the word count on all coursework and email a copy of your submission in Word to the Course Administrator (or supply on a USB stick) by the deadline so this can be verified (see section on 'How to submit assessed work' above).